Adoption of the Gregorian calendar: Great Britain and its colonies

+Rest of Switzerland

+As noted above, the Catholic cantons of Switzerland adopted the new calendar in 1582.
+Geneva and several Protestant cantons adopted it in January 1701 or at other dates throughout the 18th century.
+The two Swiss communes of Schiers and Grüsch were the last areas of Western and Central Europe to switch to the Gregorian calendar, in 1812.

 Adoption in Eastern Europe

 Many of the countries of eastern Europe were Eastern Orthodox or Islamic and adopted the Gregorian calendar much later than western Christian countries.
 Catholic countries such as the Polish–Lithuanian Commonwealth adopted the "new style" (N.S.)
-Gregorian calendar in 1582 (switched back in 1795 after Third Partition of Poland), but the switch to the Gregorian calendar for secular use occurred in Eastern Orthodox countries as late as the 20th century and some religious groups in some of these countries still use the "old style" (O.S.)
+Gregorian calendar in 1582 (switched back in 1795 after the Third Partition of Poland), but the switch to the Gregorian calendar for secular use occurred in Eastern Orthodox countries as late as the 20th century.
+Some religious groups in some of these countries, known as Old Calendarists, still use the "old style" (O.S.)
 Julian calendar for ecclesiastical purposes.

 The Kingdom of Bulgaria changed from the Julian to the Gregorian calendar in 1916 during the First World War.
 31 March was followed by 14 April 1916.

 The Ottoman Empire's Rumi calendar, used for fiscal purposes, was realigned from a Julian to a Gregorian starting on 16 February / 1 March 1917.
 The beginning of the year was reset to 1 January starting in 1918.
-The numbering of the years, though, remained uniquely Turkish until the Gregorian calendar was introduced for general purposes on 1 January 1926.
+The numbering of the years, though, remained uniquely Turkish until Turkey adopted the Gregorian calendar on 1 January 1926.

 Russia

 In Russia, the Gregorian calendar was accepted after the October Revolution.
-On 24 January 1918 the Council of People's Commissars issued a decree that Wednesday, 31 January 1918, was to be followed by Thursday, 14 February 1918, thus dropping 13 days from the calendar.
+On 24 January 1918, the Council of People's Commissars issued a decree that Wednesday, 31 January 1918, was to be followed by Thursday, 14 February 1918, thus dropping 13 days from the calendar.
+The decree required that the Julian date was to be written in parentheses after the Gregorian date, until 1 July 1918.
 With the change, the October Revolution itself, once converted, took place on 7 November.
-Articles about the October Revolution which mention this date difference tend to do a full conversion to the dates from Julian to the Gregorian calendar.
+Articles about the October Revolution that mention this date difference tend to do a full conversion to the dates from Julian to the Gregorian calendar.
 For example, in the article "The October (November) Revolution" the Encyclopædia Britannica uses the format of "25 October (7 November, New Style)" to describe the date of the start of the revolution.